sensu/sensu-docs/content/sensu-go/5.16/reference/entities.md

 ## Manage entity labels

-Labels are custom attributes that Sensu includes with event data that you can use for response and dashboard filtering.
+Labels are custom attributes that Sensu includes with event data that you can use for response and dashboard view filtering.
 In contrast to annotations, you can use labels to filter [API responses][14], [sensuctl responses][15], and [dashboard views][50].

 Limit labels to metadata you need to use for response filtering.